Of Hardship and Hope – Finding Sanctuary in Art

 “It used to be very grey, but now I can see life in colors and I feel safe,” Shahed says, explaining how she feels about her new home.
 She now uses her art to tell her story.

 Shahed’s daily routine in Reyhanli has changed a lot since she arrived.
-She goes to school in the morning and spends her afternoons in the children's care centre run by Maram Foundation, supported by Malteser International.
+She goes to school in the morning and spends her afternoons in the children's care centre, supported by Malteser International.
 This is where she can play with the other children, paint, and take English and Mathematics classes.

 Safe spaces for Syrian refugee children in Reyhanli